WillGoldLO/FlawlessDevelopment/README.md

 # FlawlessDevelopment

-This is the corporation static website.
+This is the OLD corporation static website for backup purposes during the transition to monorepo.